TrueWinter/serverMon/README.md

 - `{servermon_domain}/monitors` will show a list of monitors configured (visiting `${servermon_domain}/` will redirect here)
 - `{servermon_domain}/ping/{internal_id}` will show a graph of data collected for that monitor

 By default, data from the past 24 hours is shown.
 The amount of data shown can be changed using the form above the graph.
+Please note that the chart points are hidden if three or more days of data is shown.

 # License